-Who will be providing punditry as part of the BBC's coverage of the 2022 Six Nations?
-Let's take a look
+Who will be providing comms and punditry as part of the BBC's coverage of the 2023 Six Nations?
+Take a look

 Wondering who the BBC’s Six Nations pundits are on your telly – like when Tommy Bowe was in the Scotland v Ireland coverage?
 This is the BBC’s line-up of pundits who will present, commentate and give their opinions on the action on the pitch.
 We’ve also said goodbye to some familiar faces.

 Here’s a breakdown of who you are hearing and seeing in the rounds to come.

 Who Are The BBC’s Six Nations Pundits?